Malta Fashion Week 2017

 I find this sort of approach quite daring, as fashion trends belong to certain times and there is a cultural and historical reason to many of the styles in regards to their era.
 So, it can be challenging to make something old work with something new.

-I am a big fan of historical styles, that may be due to my background in theatre.
+I am a big fan of historical styles, which may be due to my background in theatre.
 Unfortunately, we don’t come around those styles nowadays.
 So Ritienne’s collection most definitely tickled my tastebuds!